FAQs

 What do the parent and child do at an Institute when they are not involved in the three or four hours of formal instruction?

-During the daily individual or group lesson each student will be given a small assignment on which to work before the next lesson.
-Many students like to book one of the free practice rooms in the university each day and do their practicing between classes.
-Practice can also occur outside, or in the dorms during non-quiet hours.
-Students can also get together to practise any ensemble music on which they might be working.
+During the daily individual or group lesson, each student will be given a small assignment to work on before the next lesson.
+Many students like to book one of the university’s free practice rooms each day and practice between classes.
+Practice can also occur outside or in the dorms during non-quiet hours.
+Students can also get together to practise any ensemble music they might be working on.

-There are noon and evening concerts to attend, including the very inspirational Faculty Concert and Senior Concert, and several play-ins.
+There are noon and evening concerts to attend, including the very inspirational Faculty Concert and Senior Concert, as well as several play-ins.

-SOSI’s offerings include special activities such as a lecture for parents and a movie for the children during that hour, soccer, a Klezmer Dance, and a craft room.
-There are other recreational opportunities available close by, along with wonderful city parks within walking distance of the Laurier Campus.
+SOSI’s offerings include special activities such as a lecture for parents and a movie for the children during that hour, soccer, a Family Dance, and a craft room.
+There are other recreational opportunities nearby, along with wonderful city parks within walking distance of the Laurier Campus.

-As well, most families find that they enjoy meeting and sharing ideas with other Suzuki families who are also involved in a life of music education.
+Also, most families find they enjoy meeting and sharing ideas with other Suzuki families who are also involved in a life of music education.

 There will also be rehearsals for an Institute operetta and an opportunity to work on stage set design.